 The RTS action of Knights of Honor is grand to say the least.
 In the game you get to control around 100 territories throughout 3 distinct eras of history.
 It is an ambitious effort that Black Sea studios has managed to pull off spectacularly.
 Whether you're promoting your knights or conquering nearby territories, there's always something to do in Knights of Honor, with your responsibilities being so far-reaching you could spend 10 hours a day on the game and still have things to do.
 Its epic campaign is incredible to play (though isn't available as part of multiplayer), making this one of the better RTS games you can play.

 Stronghold's attempt to attack the RTS genre from multiple angles is admirable, with the blend of settlement management and engrossing castle defence/attack being extremely enjoyable.
 The problem with Firefly Studios' first Stronghold title is that it suffers from overstretching itself in reaching for multiple gameplay dimensions.
-Though its castle defence and castle siege campaigns are some of the only opportunities in the entire genre to besiege/defend various strongholds in this level of detail, they still suffer from a number of bugs as well as an ill-designed and shallow economic campaign that highlights the game's focus on siege action in lieu of the social, economical, and political factors of conquering territories.
+It's castle defence and castle siege campaigns are the best of all those type of defense games reviewed by castletowerdefense.com and represent some of the only opportunities in the entire genre to besiege/defend various strongholds in this level of detail, they still suffer from a number of bugs as well as an ill-designed and shallow economic campaign that highlights the game's focus on siege action in lieu of the social, economical, and political factors of conquering territories.

 Original may be great but it isn't always best: this statement has never been truer in this instance.
 Crusader Kings is where Pardox's series began, and it's not a game that can be dismissed easily as being one of the better grand-scale strategies out there.
 Players get to experience the epic action through three main campaigns that focus on events that are historically accurate to an impressive degree.
 The battle of Hastings is one event whose after effects are the subject of one of these campaigns, and both the 1187 crusade (known as the third crusade) and the Hundred Years' War are also represented in stunning social, economic, political, and historical detail.